Let’s build a financial system for working people, white, Black, and brown, not big Wall Street banks.

 Porter McConnell is the Campaign Director for Take on Wall Street.
 She previously ran the Financial Transparency Coalition, a global network of civil society, governments, and experts working to stop illicit financial flows out of developing countries.
 She has advocated on foreign aid policy and domestic resource mobilization at Oxfam America and the ONE Campaign.
 Before coming to Washington, Porter was based in Bogotá, Colombia, where she built a network of Latin American NGOs implementing social enterprise activities.
 Prior to her international work, she was a legislative aide for a Massachusetts State Senator and a program analyst for a small foundation making grants in education and climate change.
 She has lived in Central America and the Hispanic Caribbean and traveled in sub-Saharan Africa and Southeast Asia.
 She has a Master’s in Public Policy from the University of Michigan and a B.A. from Williams College.
 She has contributed policy analysis to media outlets including National Public Radio, The Guardian, Reuters AlertNet, Daily Nation Kenya, EU Observer, Fusion, and Voice of America.

 Ericka Taylor is the Popular Education Manager for Take on Wall Street.
 Immediately prior, she served as a Co-Director of DC Working Families Party, a state chapter of the national organization working to build progressive political power in communities across the country.
 Ericka has spent the bulk of her career in organizing and advocacy, including positions with Organizing Neighborhood Equity DC (ONE DC), DC ACORN, and Tenants and Workers Support Committee.
 She has also worked as a program officer with the Public Welfare Foundation and trained young people and youth organizers as the Southeast Regional Program Coordinator for YouthAction.
 Ericka earned her BA in English from Cornell University and an MFA in Creative Writing from the Inland Northwest Center for Writers at Eastern Washington University.
-She has served on the boards of Western States Center, National Priorities Project, and La Clínica del Pueblo, and she currently sits on the board of Jews United for Justice.
+She has served on the boards of Western States Center, National Priorities Project, La Clínica del Pueblo, and Jews United for Justice.